teholm/amazon-guardduty-hands-on/docs/scenario4/index.md

 ## Questions

-!!! question "Which data source did GuardDuty use to identity this threat?"
+!!! question "Which data source did GuardDuty use to identify this threat?"

 !!! question "Was the bucket actually exposed to the Internet?"